Personal profile

 ‘False self-employment and bogus internships in Spain’

-The external examiner for my doctorate, Dr E Kirk, Glasgow University, commented:
+The external examiner for my doctorate, Dr E Kirk, Glasgow University, a leading scholar in precarious work, commented:

 The candidate performed extremely well in the oral examination, being well prepared, clearly very knowledgeable on the topic and addressing questions very effectively.